Do coyotes jump over fences to attack dogs?

 According to studies, it's at the 6 foot fence height where they will need to start to use their front feet to get over, lower than this, and they may just hop over the fence without ever touching it.

-This why we recommend at least a 6ft fence to install your Coyote Rollers.
+We recommend a 6ft fence to install Coyote Rollers

 The "jump" consists of two phases.